GitHubbubble/gitPro/README.md

 $git rebase origin
 ```

 This command will save all your commits in 'mywork' under a directory '.git/rebase' in patch format.
-When you updated origin to "already up-to-date" the patch will patch back to new 'mywork' without leaving merge commits.
+When we updated origin to "already up-to-date" the patch will patch back to new 'mywork' without leaving merge commits.

-Once your 'mywork' point to a new commit, the old one will be through away.
+Once 'mywork' point to a new commit, the old one will be through away.
 If you run
 ```
 $git gc
 ```